 - Wars and desolations have certainly continued for the Israelites and it is no stretch of the imagination that they will indeed continue until the end of the age.

-* NB the Israelites used a lunar calendar – 360 days in a year so the 483yrs (69 ‘sevens’) convert to 476yrs in our Gregorian (solar) calendar.
+* NB the Israelites used a lunar calendar – 360 days in a year.
+Genesis 8:3-4 declares 150days to be exactly 5months.
+So the 483yrs (69 ‘sevens’) convert to 476yrs in our Gregorian (solar) calendar.
 Also realise that there is no 0th year.
 So that means, 1BC ran straight into 1AD.
 Then, adding 476yrs onto 444BC takes us to 33AD – the year Christ was crucified according to most scholars (see Jesus: Messiah, Redeemer and Healer)

 The last three Events 7 – 9 are all listed as occurring in the last one of the 70 ‘sevens’, not yet taken place.